pic

 Currying and Fixing Arguments (OPTIONAL)

-Currying is a technique that transforms the evaluation of a function with multiple arguments into evaluating a sequence of functions, each with a single argument. [note] The name comes from the mathematician Haskell Curry, not the spice!
-For instance, the curried version of f(x,y) would be written f(x)(y) and provide an identical output.
+Currying is a technique that transforms the evaluation of a function with multiple arguments into a sequence of functions, each evaluated with a single argument. [note] The term honors the mathematician Haskell Curry, not the spice!
+For instance, the curried form of f(x,y) would be f(x)(y), providing an identical output.

 Our interest in currying lies in its ability to simplify broadcasting: it enables the treatment of an argument as a single object, without the need to use Ref or encapsulate objects as vectors/tuples.
 The technique could seem confusing for new users.
 In particular, it requires a good understanding of functions as first-class objects, entailing that functions can be treated as variables themselves.
 My primary goal is that you can at least recognize the syntax of currying, and thus be able to read code that applies the technique.